‘Becoming an Attorney’: Professors discuss applying to law school

 Asked whether it was wise to go to law school with the potential mindset of not practicing law, Curtis pointed out “the only thing that’s more expensive is medical school” but praised the “phenomenal diversity” of the degree.
 For those wishing to go into politics, she asserted, it’s an excellent base to build relevant knowledge and connections.

 Nye observed that a law degree offers “skills that can get you [to] lots of different places,” and implored the audience to “think about the skills more than the degree itself.”
-She also referred to the cost, which can total anything from $120,000 to $150,000 in total.
+She also referred to the cost, which can total anything from $120,000 to $150,000.

 “That’s a really expensive proposition.
 Make a plan on how you’re going to finance it,” said Nye, who added that Equal Justice Works (a nonprofit based in DC) offers valuable fellowships for those considering working in public interest law.